elastic/beats/x-pack/dockerlogbeat/readme.md

-# dockerlogbeat: a simple, hello-world style example of a docker logging plugin
+# dockerlogbeat: a simple, a docker plugin for sending logs to elasticsearch

 This code is a working alpha for a [docker logging plugin](https://docs.docker.com/engine/extend/plugins_logging/).
 With the proper config, it can send logs to elasticsearch.